 I’m certain these are just some of the few amazing road trips you can take on Crete.

-The more I think of it, the more they come to my mind… such as the road to Seitan Limani, the coastal trip from Elafonisi to Falasarna, and even the drive from Agios Nikolaos to Ierapetra.
+The more I think of it, the more they come to my mind… such as the road to Seitan Limani, the coastal trip from Elafonisi to Falasarna, or from Paleochora to Sougia, and even the drive from Agios Nikolaos to Ierapetra.
 And I’m sure there are many, many more that I still have to discover…!

 Don’t Leave Before You Pin This Guide to the Best Drives in Crete For Your Future Travels!